surfnet-niels/REFEDs-specifications/personalized.md

 Using email_verified
 OIDC has a claim called email_verified, which is defined as: "true if the End-User's email address has been verified; otherwise false.
 When this Claim Value is true, this means that the OP took affirmative steps to ensure that this email address was controlled by the End-User at the time the verification was performed.
 The means by which an e-mail address is verified is context-specific, and dependent upon the trust framework or contractual agreements within which the parties are operating."

-It is up to the implementor to select which email address is to be provided through the mail claim in case multiple values are available.
-For the email address provided, it is recommended to set the email_verified claim to "true" if the email address that is being provided in the claim was:
-- Provided by the Institutional Identity Provider as part of the SAML assertion, and
-- The domain part of the email address is a (sub) domain of the institution
-- ```The domain of the email is validated by the implementation based on the <shibmd:Scope> element from the entity's SAML metadata.```

-As in such a case it may be assumed the email service being used is under direct administrative control of the Institution, and the requirements for setting email_verified to "True" have been fulfilled.

 ###### 6.2.4\.
 Deployment Guidance for Relying Parties
 A Relying Parties that conforms to this entity label MUST exhibit the following Trustmark in metadata:
 ```

 ```

-Relying Parties SHOULD rely on using the persomalized scope for requesting the bundle of claim defined in Section 5 and 6.2.3, but MAY ask for, or even require, other information as needed for additional purposes, via mechanisms that are outside the scope of this specification.
+Relying Parties SHOULD rely on using the personalized scope for requesting the bundle of claim defined in Section 5 and 6.2.3, but MAY ask for, or even require, other information as needed for additional purposes, via mechanisms that are outside the scope of this specification.
 A common example would be a requirement for indicating authorization to access a service (see Section 7).
 If individual claims are requested, e.g. by using the claims request paramater [Requesting Claims using the "claims" Request Parameter], and the OP is advertising the personalized Trustmark, the Relying Party may assume the semantics of the claims issued by the OP are consistent with section 6.2.3.

-###### 6.1.5\.
+###### 6.2.5\.
 Deployment Guidance for OpenID Providers
 An OpenID Provider indicates conformance to this entity label by exhibiting the Trustmark in its metadata.
 Such an OpenID Provider MUST, for a significant subset of its user population, release all required claims in the bundle defined in Section 5 to all tagged Relying Parties, either automatically or subject to user consent or notification, ```without administrative involvement by any party.```

 An OpenID Provider that supports this entity label would exhibit the following entity attribute in SAML metadata: